TheForwardDev/doc/en/fields/basic-methods.md

 <a name="label"></a>
 ### Label

-If you need to change the `Label` after creating an instance of the field, you can use the `setLabel()` method.
+If you need to change the label after creating an instance of the field, you can use the `setLabel()` method.

 ```php
 setLabel(Closure|string $label)